THUDM/CogVLM/README.md

 **Note**:

 * If you have trouble in accessing huggingface.co, you can add `--local_tokenizer /path/to/vicuna-7b-v1.5` to load the tokenizer.
-* If you have trouble in automatically downloading model with 🔨[SAT](https://github.com/THUDM/SwissArmyTransformer), try downloading from 🤖[modelscope](https://www.modelscope.cn/models/ZhipuAI/CogVLM/summary) or 🤗[huggingface](https://huggingface.co/THUDM/CogVLM) manually.
+* If you have trouble in automatically downloading model with 🔨[SAT](https://github.com/THUDM/SwissArmyTransformer), try downloading from 🤖[modelscope](https://www.modelscope.cn/models/ZhipuAI/CogVLM/summary) or 🤗[huggingface](https://huggingface.co/THUDM/CogVLM) or 💡[wisemodel](https://www.wisemodel.cn/models/ZhipuAI/CogVLM) manually.
 * Download model using 🔨[SAT](https://github.com/THUDM/SwissArmyTransformer), the model will be saved to the default location `~/.sat_models`.
 Change the default location by setting the environment variable `SAT_HOME`.
 For example, if you want to save the model to `/path/to/my/models`, you can run `export SAT_HOME=/path/to/my/models` before running the python command.

 The program provides the following hyperparameters to control the generation process: